 - 514.1 General.
 Energy recovery ventilation systems shall be installed in accordance with this section.
-Where required for purposes of energy conservation, energy recovery ventilation systems shall also comply with the Building Code. - 514.2 Prohibited applications.
-Energy recovery ventilation systems shall not be used in the following systems: - 1.
-Hazardous exhaust systems covered in Section 510. - 2.
-Dust, stock and refuse systems that convey explosive or flammable vapors, fumes or dust. - 3.
-Smoke control systems covered in Section 513. - 4.
+Where required for purposes of energy conservation, energy recovery ventilation systems shall also comply with the International Energy Conservation Code Washington State Energy Code with Seattle Amendments. - 514.2 Prohibited applications.
+Energy recovery ventilation systems shall not be used in the following systems. - 1.
+Hazardous exhaust systems covered in Section 510. - Dust, stock and refuse systems that convey explosive or flammable vapors, fumes or dust.

+automatic isolation valves or shall be an independent system.

+- 3. Smoke control systems covered in Section 513. - 4.
 Commercial kitchen exhaust systems serving Type I and Type II hoods. - 5.
 Clothes dryer exhaust systems covered in Section 504. - 514.3 Access.
 A means of access shall be provided to the heat exchanger and other components of the system as required for service, maintenance, repair or replacement.